wandb/weave/docs/docs/guides/cookbooks/tutorial-feedback.md

 - Call to action
 - Optional: additional code needed to run the example

+TODOS:
+- add specific links to example workspace book
+- shorten intro and movtivation
+- find a way to retrieve call when working with already hosted endpoints (probably most important way for people to use for prod feedb)
+- think about how an actual RagModel would be retrieved from Weave (with a huge vectorstore?)
+- add link to full code at FULL CODE places
+- fix comment adding functionality in bith code examples in cookbook and in test application

 # Using Feedback with Weave: User and Expert Feedback to Improve Evaluation
 In order to successfully deploy LLM apps that correspond to the users' expectation it's important to have an evaluation pipeline that produces representative metrics for both the specific user group and the specific set of use-cases.
 In order to guarantee this we need to continously gather feedback from the user (user group) and domain experts (use-case).